-Social media is a valuable tool for building personal relationships with your audience, but it can also be a very helpful factor in increasing your revenue, reach, and overall ROI.
+Because of this, it is a valuable tool for communicating and building personal relationships with your audience, but it can also be a very helpful factor in increasing your revenue, reach, and overall ROI.

-You can measure dozens of different metrics on social media, but you really only need to worry about those that answer the following questions:
+You can measure dozens of different metrics on social media, but with ROI in mind, you really only need to worry about those that answer the following questions:

 Engagement is, hands down, the #1 area that you should be concerned with on social media.
 It is the catalyst for improvement in all of the other social media KPIs we'll discuss.

 Simply put, engagement measures the amount of likes, shares, and comments that your social updates receive.